Men and Depression, Talk by Dr Jane Alexander of ICHAS

 - Loss of pleasure in normal activities

 - Loss of interest in contact with people

 For men, work and relationships are the key factors in maintaining good mental health.

 Men and depression has been a topic to the fore as of late.
-Dr Alexander discussed some of the key underlying reasons as to why men can have depression but also showed some of the warning signs to look out for.
+Dr. Alexander discussed some of the key underlying reasons why men can have depression but also showed some of the warning signs to look out for.